PAPILLON: Efficient and Stealthy Fuzz Testing-Powered Jailbreaks for LLMs: Background

 \end{itemize}

-In this paper, we introduce a novel evasive jailbreaking attack, which autonomously generates jailbreak prompts without relying on any previously successful jailbreak prompts.
-Notably, \sys is capable of producing short and natural jailbreak prompts but effectively circumventing the usage policy measures implemented by LLM Chatbots.
+{In this paper, we introduce a novel evasive jailbreaking attack, named \sys, which autonomously generates jailbreak prompts without relying on previously successful jailbreak prompts.
+Notably, \sys is capable of producing short and natural jailbreak prompts that can effectively circumvent defense measures.}